fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Muhammad Husayn Haykal wrote that Umar's stress was on the well-being of the poor and underprivileged.
 In addition to this, Umar, in order to improve his reputation and relation with the Banu Hashim, the tribe of Ali, delivered to the latter his disputed estates in Khaybar.
 He followed Abu Bakr's decision over the disputed land of Fidak, continuing to treat it as state property.
 In the Ridda wars, thousands of prisoners from rebel and apostate tribes were taken away as slaves during the expeditions.
 Umar ordered a general amnesty for the prisoners, and their immediate emancipation.
 This made Umar quite popular among the Bedouin tribes.
 With the necessary public support on his side, Umar took the bold decision of recalling Khalid ibn Walid from supreme command on the Roman front.

-#### Political and Civil Administration
+### Political and Civil Administration

 The government of Umar was a unitary government, where the sovereign political authority was the caliph.
 The empire of Umar was divided into provinces and some autonomous territories, e.g., Azerbaijan and Armenia, that had accepted the suzerainty of the caliphate.
 The provinces were administered by the provincial governors or Wali, personally and fastidiously selected by Umar.
 Provinces were further divided into about 100 districts.
 Each district or main city was under the charge of a junior governor or Amir, usually appointed by Umar himself, but occasionally also appointed by the provincial governor.
 Other officers at the provincial level were:

-* Katib, the Chief Secretary.
+* Katib, the Chief Secretary
-* Katib-ud-Diwan, the Military Secretary.
+* Katib-ud-Diwan, the Military Secretary
-* Sahib-ul-Kharaj, the Revenue Collector.
+* Sahib-ul-Kharaj, the Revenue Collector
-* Sahib-ul-Ahdath, the Police chief.
+* Sahib-ul-Ahdath, the Police chief
-* Sahib-Bait-ul-Mal, the Treasury Officer.
+* Sahib-Bait-ul-Mal, the Treasury Officer
-* Qadi, the Chief Judge.
+* Qadi, the Chief Judge

-In some districts there were separate military officers, though the Wali was, in most cases, the Commander-in-chief of the army quartered in the province.
+In some districts, there were separate military officers, though the Wali was, in most cases, the Commander-in-chief of the army quartered in the province.

 Every appointment was made in writing.
 At the time of appointment an instrument of instructions was issued with a view to regulating the Wali's conduct.
 On assuming office, the Wali was required to assemble the people in the main mosque, and read the instrument of instructions before them.